Einhänder: Reception

 The game received "generally favorable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 31 out of 40.

 American gaming publications stated that the game was especially notable for a shoot 'em up as it had no strong competitor on the PlayStation at the time of its release.
 The website AllGame referred to the game as the best side scrolling shooter "to come out in the post 16-bit era of video gaming", while Eurogamer called it "the most successful of Square's expeditions into non-RPG territory".
-Next Generation said in an early review that the game "makes no effort to be anything more than a traditional shooter, with the addition of 3D backgrounds and enemies, but waiting to see what's next is a rewarding experience, as any game should be.
+Next Generation said in a contemporary review that the game "makes no effort to be anything more than a traditional shooter, with the addition of 3D backgrounds and enemies, but waiting to see what's next is a rewarding experience, as any game should be.
 It's a welcome challenge for those gamers dying to play a good shooter; and hopefully, Einhander can inject some life into a moribund genre."

 The gameplay was praised by critics.
 AllGame lauded the game's intense action and diversity of spacecraft, the gun pod system and the fact that bosses are composed of different destructible parts.
 GamePro noted that while the gameplay scheme is common to other shoot 'em ups, the title's "thumb-busting" action and variety of weaponry made for an enjoyable experience.
 The site called diversity "one of the game's biggest assets".
 GameSpot further called the game's play mechanics "finely tuned" and featuring a "fascinating" plot, while IGN felt the tilting camera angles were one of the features that make the game "so exciting".

 Concerning the graphics, GameSpot, AllGame and Official U.S. PlayStation Magazine appreciated the level of details and effects used in the different stages, as well as the large size of the bosses.
 IGN noted that the game's 3D graphics made it look "substantially better" than most of the other, sprite-based, shoot 'em up games of the time.

 The soundtrack of the game was praised by reviewers such as Eurogamer, IGN, Soundtrack Central and Official U.S. PlayStation Magazine.'
 GamePro noted that the techno music and sound effects fit the stages "perfectly".
 However, GameSpot felt that the quality of the music and sound effects were "good" but globally not on par with that of the graphics.
 The game's short duration and lack of a two-player mode were noted as the game's only flaws by AllGame and GamePro.
 GameSpot estimated that the game demands "just over an hour" to complete.

 In Japan, Einhänder had sold 50,000 units three days after its release, and 100,000 units as of February 1999.

 The game was a runner-up for the "Best Action Game" and "Best Graphics" awards at the 1998 OPM Editors' Awards, both of which went to Crash Bandicoot: Warped.

 In 2007, IGN ranked it first in a top ten of the best 2D space shooters.